simpleinjector/Documentation/source/aop.rst

 You can easily delay the building of part of the graph by depending on a factory; the factory allows building that part of the object graph to be postponed until the moment the type is actually required.
 However, when working with decorators, injecting a factory to postpone the creation of the decorated instance will not work.
 This is best demonstrated with an example.

-Take for instance a *AsyncCommandHandlerDecorator<T>* that executes a command handler on a different thread.
-We could let the *AsyncCommandHandlerDecorator<T>* depend on a *CommandHandlerFactory<T>*, and let this factory call back into the container to retrieve a new *ICommandHandler<T>* but this would fail, since requesting an *ICommandHandler<T>* would again wrap the new instance with a *AsyncCommandHandlerDecorator<T>* and we'd end up recursively creating the same instance type again and again resulting in a stack overflow.
+Take for instance an *AsyncCommandHandlerDecorator<T>* that executes a command handler on a different thread.
+We could let the *AsyncCommandHandlerDecorator<T>* depend on a *CommandHandlerFactory<T>*, and let this factory call back into the container to retrieve a new *ICommandHandler<T>* but this would fail, since requesting an *ICommandHandler<T>* would again wrap the new instance with a *AsyncCommandHandlerDecorator<T>* and we'd end up recursively creating the same instance type again and again resulting in an endless loop.

 This particular scenario is really hard to solve without library support and as such Simple Injector allows injecting a *Func<T>* delegate into registered decorators.
 This delegate functions as a factory for the creation of the decorated instance and avoids the recursive decoration explained above.